StarNumber12046/PdfToBrainrot/README.md

 The tool expects the following directory structure: audio/ : contains audio tracks for background music video/ : contains video tracks that will be used as background

+Note: If the background audio or video is shorter than the narration, it will be automatically looped to match the required duration.